wadeallen/fbcmuncie_2018/_news/visitor-or-bulletin-information.md

 ---
 title: Visitor or Bulletin Information
-weight: 5
+weight: 7
 ---

-If you would like an announcement in the August Visitor, please email it to  Wade by **Sunday, July 22**.
+If you would like an announcement in the September Visitor, please email it to  Wade by **Sunday, August 19**.
 You can also email articles for the weekly bulletin by Tuesday of each week.